Mathilde Gremaud

-Mathilde Gremaud (born 8 February 2000) is an Olympic Swiss freestyle skier and eight time X Games medalist.
-On February 28, 2023, she became the first freestyle skier to hold both slopestyle World and Olympic Champion titles after winning gold in both events.
+Mathilde Gremaud (/fr/; born 8 February 2000) is a Swiss Olympic freestyle skier and eleven-time X Games medalist.
+On 28 February 2023, she became the first freestyle skier to hold both slopestyle World and Olympic Champion titles after winning gold in both events.
+She won another gold medal at the 2026 Winter Olympics.

 Early life

 Gremaud was born on February 8, 2000, in Fribourg, Switzerland.
+Her partner is Austrian moutainbiker Valentina Höll.

 Career

 Gremaud competed in the World Championships 2017.
 She competed at the FIS Freestyle Ski and Snowboarding World Championships 2021, winning a silver medal in Slopestyle.

 Gremaud won gold in big air at the Winter X Games in 2017, 2019, and 2021.
 She won silver medals in big air and slopestyle in 2020.
 In 2019, she won bronze in big air.

 She competed in the 2018 Winter Olympics and took the silver medal in women's Slopestyle.
 At the 2022 Winter Olympics, Gremaud won the gold medal in slopestyle and the bronze medal in big air.
 Gremaud was coached by Swiss freeski coach Misra Noto Torniainen for the 2018 Winter Olympics.
 Torniainen would later coach China's Eileen Gu for the 2022 Winter Olympics.

 In 2020, Gremaud became the first woman to land a switch double cork 1440 in competition history.

 In 2024, Gremaud became the first woman to win three FIS crystal globes in one season.

+Gremaud won the gold medal in the slopestyle at the 2026 Winter Olympics in Italy.
+She recorded a high score of 86.96 in her second run and finished 0.38 points clear of Eileen Gu who finished on 86.58.